songlab-cal/CherryML/README.md

 zlib1g-dev
 ```

-All third-party software, including FastTree (`FastTree` program), PhyML (`phyml` program), and XRATE (`xrate` program), will be automatically installed locally into this repository by our code if you have not installed it already on your system.
+All third-party software, including FastTree [Price et al. 2010] (`FastTree` program), PhyML [Guindon et al. 2010] (`phyml` program), and XRATE [Klosterman et al. 2006] (`xrate` program), will be automatically installed locally into this repository by our code if you have not installed it already on your system.
 If you would like to install these third-party tools on your system, you can do e.g.:

 To install FastTree (again, this is optional, we will install FastTree locally otherwise):
 ```